Little Mez by Margo's

 Bars key icon.

 Hidden downstairs from its sister restaurant Margo’s, this underground cocktail bar in Queenstown makes it immediately clear that having fun runs in this family’s genes.
-Coated in a vivid colour combo of papaya orange and deep green, Little Mez is a go-to for tequila enthusiasts – or simply those who enjoy sipping on sunshine in a cosy low-lit space.
+Coated in a vivid colour combo of papaya orange and deep green, Little Mez by Margo's is a go-to for cocktail enthusiasts or for those who simply enjoy sipping on sunshine in a cosy low-lit space.

-Don’t speak tequila?
-Not to worry.
 The knowledgeable bartenders are always up for a chat and can mix you up something special whether you’re into smoky and herbaceous or crisp and spicy flavour profiles.
-If you’re feeling experimental, we highly recommend going in blind with their “Trust the Bartender” option.

 When the ache for a good bite kicks in, there’s no need to bid your farewells.
-Little Mez offers a delicious range of hearty and flavour-packed sharing plates from the kitchen of Margo’s, including the famous coconut tempura prawns, gloriously crunchy fried chicken, zesty bowls of smashed avocado and more.
+Little Mez by Margo's offers a delicious range of hearty and flavour-packed sharing plates from the kitchen of Margo’s, including the famous coconut tempura prawns, glorious chicken tinga taquitos, zesty bowls of smashed guacamole and more.

-As a date night spot, happy hour drinks after work (between 5-6pm) or a regular for you and your best mates to gather, Little Mez wins every time.
+As a date night spot, happy hour drinks after work (6-7 pm), a venue for hosting your next party or a regular for you and your best mates to gather, Little Mez by Margo's wins every time.
+It's underground, unexpected and unforgettable.

 Words by Maggie Worthington & Photography by Anna Briggs